grapa-dev/grapa/docs-src/docs/type/vector.md

 $file().write("output.csv", csv_output);
 ```

-> **Note**: Vector header support has limited Unicode capabilities.
-It can handle UTF-8 BOM (Byte Order Mark) in CSV files, but header names are processed as raw bytes rather than Unicode characters.
-For full Unicode support in string operations, use Grapa's string functions instead.
+> **Note**: Vector header support has excellent Unicode capabilities.
+It can handle UTF-8 BOM (Byte Order Mark) in CSV files, and header names with Unicode characters (including Cyrillic, accented characters, etc.) are fully preserved and accessible using the header extraction methods.

 ### Working with Mixed Data Types
 ```grapa